 - Stiff neck due to swollen lymph nodes

-- Cough and cold (especially when caused by a virus)
+- A cough and cold (especially when caused by a virus)

-- White pus –filled spots on the tonsils (especially when caused by a virus)
+- White puss –filled spots on the tonsils (especially when caused by a virus)

-The symptoms are mild in case of virus-induced tonsillitis and severe when caused by bacteria.
+The symptoms are mild in the case of virus-induced tonsillitis and severe when caused by bacteria.